Liquid vs Granular Fertilizer [Pros and Cons] With Science

 Mulch or compost | Organic fertilizer can be in the form of mulch (spread on topsoil) or compost (mixed into the soil) which is deteriorated bio-materials from plants or animals. |

-Powders | Commercial and DIY fertilizer is made in concentrated powder form for ease of sprinkling or mixing into soil or compost, as well as for water solubility in hydroponic or indoor use.
-Many manufacturers of powder fertilizer use synthetics such as phosphorus, calcium, magnesium, potassium or silicon, or organics such as bone meal, fish, peat, neem seeds, or seaweed. |
+Pellets | Commercial and DIY fertilizer is made in concentrated powder form for ease of sprinkling or mixing into soil or compost, as well as for water solubility in hydroponic or indoor use.
+Many manufacturers of powder fertilizer use synthetics such as phosphorus, calcium, magnesium, potassium, or silicon, or organics such as bone meal, fish, peat, neem seeds, or seaweed. |

-Sludge | Municipal sludge from community sewage can be collected, dried, treated, and ground into biosolid compost for ease of application as soil fertilizer. |
+Sludge | Municipal sludge from community sewage can be collected, dried, treated, and ground into biosolid compost for easy application as a soil fertilizer. |

 Spikes, sticks, or stakes | Commercial fertilizers in spike forms are designed for hammering into the ground and for slow nutrient release over 6 months.
 Before using, know how much fertilizer to use, and the type of fertilizer for specific plants. |

-PRO TIP: Hammer the spikes into soft, damp topsoil along the dripline for nutrient distribution and root contact when watered.
+Spikes of fertilizers are particularly interesting in terms of application.
+You need to hammer the spikes into soft, damp topsoil along the dripline for nutrient distribution and root contact when watered.

-What are the Pros and Cons?
+What are the Advantages and Disadvantages of Granular Fertilizer?

 Blending: Can be blended into specific types of fertilizer analysis.
 Application: Can be applied as broadcast or bands.
 With powders, there’s less chance of waste or spills.
 Timing: Nutrients are available throughout the growing season Cost: Cheaper when purchased in bulk.
 When ordering online, lighter weight means cheaper shipping.
 Storage: Will not settle or salt out when stored for long periods.
 Release control: Slow-release products (e.g., polymer-coated urea) available | Non-liquidity: Requires water for nutrients and minerals to be absorbed by plants Non-distribution: Less mobile elements (e.g., phosphorus) stay in the individual granules until accessed by plant roots.
 Rejection: Roots turn away from hot granules with too-high levels of potassium or nitrogen.
 Inconsistency: Nutrition or mineral content of each granule varies and cannot be assured. |

-FACTOID: For centuries, food crops in China and in Japan grew on soil fertilized with human feces, the smell of which spread around agricultural provinces.
+FACTOID: For centuries, food crops in China and Japan grew on soil fertilized with human feces, the smell of which spread around agricultural provinces.

-What Is Liquid Fertilizer?
+What is Liquid Fertilizer?

 Liquid fertilizers can be natural concentrates or extracts, or they can be commercial products sold in agricultural stores as natural extracts, liquid concentrates, emulsions, or gels.